Show All Answers

 All commercial signage is governed by County Code Section 23-5.8.2 and County Code Section 23-5.8.5.
 If the property is located within the Highway Corridor Overlay District (HCOD) all commercial signage is governed by the HCOD standards found in County Code Section 23-7.6.9.
 To confirm whether the property is located within the HCOD, please visit the Interactive Web Based Geographic Information Systems (GIS) Mapping system.
 Simply enter the property’s address or tax parcel Identification (ID) number and view the details tab.

 See the Zoning Confirmations & Determinations page on the County website, and complete the Zoning Confirmation Letter application.
-The completed application, required fee, and any supporting materials should be submitted to the Zoning office.
+The completed application, required fee, and any supporting materials should be submitted through the Permit Center, which processes the application and routes it to the Zoning Office for review.
 Submittal and payment instructions are available on the application.
-Please allow ten (10) business days to process applications.
+Please note that we strive to complete requests within three weeks, but may ultimately take up to 90 days.
+Applicants are advised to plan accordingly.
 Incomplete applications are not accepted.

 Email Paulette Mann, the Records Custodian for the Planning & Zoning Office for information requests.